 Earlier in his career he worked in sales management positions at Seagate Technology, as well as at a number of Silicon Valley start-ups.
 He began his career at the National Security Agency and the U.S. State Department, after earning bachelor’s and master’s degrees from Stanford University.

 Dr. Bill Harries

 Dr. Harries earned his Ph.D. in human anatomy and cell biology with a minor in biochemistry from Wayne State University School of Medicine.
 Dr. Harries has extensive graduate and undergraduate teaching experience and is a former assistant professor at the University of San Francisco.
-Dr. Harries determined the high resolution X-ray structure of the integral membrane protein, aquaporin 0 and has authored numerous peer-reviewed journal articles, review articles and book chapters on the membrane protein structure and function.
+Dr. Harries’ structural biology research has focused on the structure/function relationships of integral membrane proteins such as water channel proteins, receptors, and transporter proteins.
+Dr. Harries has determined several high resolution X-ray structures of aquaporin protein family members and has authored numerous peer-reviewed journal articles, review articles and book chapters on the membrane protein structure and function.

-Dr. Harries is currently the acting chief scientific officer and day to day manager of the Center for Structures of Membrane Proteins (CSMP), a specialized center of the National Institutes Of Health, National Institute of General Medical Sciences, Protein Structure Initiative at the University of California San Francisco.
-He is responsible for developing state of the art membrane protein expression, purification, crystallization, and structure determination methods and instrumentation.
+Dr. Harries was the manager under Robert Stroud of the Center for Structures of Membrane Proteins (CSMP) and the Membrane Protein Expression Center (MPEC), both specialized centers of the National Institutes of Health, National Institute of General Medical Sciences, Protein Structure Initiative at the University of California San Francisco.
+He was responsible for developing state of the art membrane protein expression, purification, crystallization, and structure determination methods and instrumentation.

 Vice President, Engineering